OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

   performance benchmarks.
 On systems with [simultaneous multithreading (SMT)](https://en.wikipedia.org/wiki/Simultaneous_multithreading) (aka "hyper-threading" on Intel CPUs), Cilkscale only uses distinct physical cores.
-On systems with multiple processor nodes with [nonuniform memory access (NUMA)](https://en.wikipedia.org/wiki/Non-uniform_memory_access), Cilkscale selects all cores from one processor before moving on to other processors.
+On systems with multiple processor nodes with [non-uniform memory access (NUMA)](https://en.wikipedia.org/wiki/Non-uniform_memory_access), Cilkscale selects all cores from one processor before moving on to other processors.